 - And the Final Step is The Service Selection Board- SSB

-The written exam duration is of two hours.
+The written exam duration is for two hours.
 Maximum mark is hundred (100).
 The question paper has two sections (I & II.)
 First section 40 Marks, Second section 60 Marks

-First sectioncomprise in two parts (A & B).
-For this the allocated marks is forty (40 marks)
+The first section comprises two parts (A & B).
+For this, the allocated marks are forty (40 marks)

 Part (A) Essay writing.